 What is Google Analytics 4?

 Formerly known as “App + Web”, Google Analytics 4 is a new property that came out of beta in October 2020.
-One of the main reasons for this upgrade that Google cites in their announcement is due to shifts in consumer behavior and major changes to online privacy policies.
+One of the main reasons for this upgrade that Google cites in their announcement is due to shifts in consumer behavior and significant changes to online privacy policies.

 To solve this, the new Google Analytics offers a machine learning-based approach to both surfacing cross-platform insights and a privacy-centric approach:

-It has machine learning at its core to automatically surface helpful insights and gives you a complete understanding of your customers across devices and platforms.
+It has machine learning at its core to surface helpful insights automatically and gives you a complete understanding of your customers across devices and platforms.
 It’s privacy-centric by design, so you can rely on Analytics even as industry changes like restrictions on cookies and identifiers create gaps in your data.